8fold/php-shoop/README.md

 ALL type classes must conform to the Shooped interface to all leveraging of the type system by users.

+The criteria for adding new capabilities is:

+1. The capability must be needed (or used) in a production application.
+2. The capability cannot eaily be achieved by stacking, chaining, or otherwise piping present capaiblities together.

 ### Naming conventions

 ES{type}: Shoop types MUST be named using the ES (Eightfold Shoop) prefixed concatenated with the type name following [PSR-12 guidelines](https://www.php-fig.org/psr/psr-12/) with no spaces. ex.
 ESBool indicates that the class represents a PHP `bool`.